TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 These stands don’t open till 9am so you can hang around and take some “arrived in JB” selfies while waiting.

 The stalls we saw offered 3 different mobile service providers – Maxis, Celcom and Digi, which are among Malaysia’s main telcos.
 However, remember to double-check the prices as there are specific ones only for Malaysians and others for non-Malaysians.
+You can also opt to purchase a Malaysian eSIM beforehand on platforms like Shopee and activate it once you’ve crossed over so you don’t have to go hunting for a physical SIM card.

 You can also hit up the nearby money changer shops to exchange for Malaysian Ringgit.
-We came across one that’s next to a SIM card store, and the exchange rate was similar to the ones we checked in Singapore – S$1 to ~RM3.1.
+We came across one that’s next to a SIM card store, and the exchange rate was similar to the ones we checked in Singapore – S$1 to ~RM3.14.

 City Square Mall is a stone’s throw away from the customs.